madhuuu9264/madhuuu9264/README.md

 Hi, I am Madhumitha.B, self-starter & driven data analyst professional .
 I am currently working as a Data Analyst at Bank of America on the Credit Risk of Loans.
 I am passionate about advancing my career towards becoming a Data Scientist.
 I aspire to work towards growing as a data scientist from discovering patterns and trends in datasets to uncover valuable insights and create algorithms and data models to forecast outcome and data driven decisions.

-Skills :
+Skills             : SQL, Python, ETL, Tableau, AWS, Excel, ML

-Areas of Interest:
+Areas of Interest  : Data Science/Analytics, Machine Learning

 ## 🚀 Projects